Jakomnom/Meta-Ad-Campaign-With-Python/README.md

   - Budget Allocation: Distribute your budget strategically to campaigns that perform well, reducing wastage on ineffective ones.

   - Stay Competitive: Constant analysis helps you stay ahead of market trends and competitor strategies.

+*** I can't share the dataset because it is subject to confidentiality constraints and legal agreements, preventing me from sharing it.
+But there are datasets available from kaggle that is publicly available, should you want to tinker.
+You can find it [here](https://www.kaggle.com/datasets/madislemsalu/facebook-ad-campaign)

 ### Key Metrics/ Terms